 About a year ago my team leader asked me to write a control which mimics the behavior of Telerik RadPanelBar for ASP.NET.

 I had just finished the development of RadToolStrip so I though “Hmm, a panelbar for WinForms.
 It shouldn’t be too big of a deal.
-There is no dragging of toolStripItems, there are no floating forms, the add/remove should be easy to do, etc. But it turned out that it was a bit harder to do than I anticipated.
-Several issues popped up shortly after the Q1 2007 release, mostly related to performance and to controls being hosted in the panelbar.
+There is no dragging of toolStripItems, there are no floating forms, the add/remove should be easy to do, etc.

 So I decided to review the control and improve its usability for Q3 2007.
 I noticed several things I did not like in my code.
 Back then I was a new face in Telerik, and although I have a strong development background, I had little experience with controls and components.
 Looking at my code now I started to realize how much I have learned in this past year!
 Many methods were not properly implemented, there was obscure code, and the whole product seemed like an afterthought.
 At the same time there were some very cool things about it – the themes were nice and could be reused, the API seemed to be in place, and the documentation was there as well!